bobbrez/wedding-vows/README.md

-I promise to accept you being irrational when thats what you need I promise to honor you, and to always hold our love for each other in highest regard These things I pledge to you today, and always as we slowly approaching 100% of our lives together.
+I promise to accept you being irrational when thats what you need I promise to honor you, and to always hold our love for each other in highest regard These things I pledge to you today, and always as we slowly approach 100% of our lives together.

 I Love You.